IoeCmcomc/NBSTool/README.md

 - Open old formats (such as .mcsp2);
 - Modify header information and change between versions;
 - Arrange notes by instruments;
-- [**Deprecated**] Import from [MuseScore](https://github.com/musescore/MuseScore) files:
-  - Only files created by MuseScore 3 and 4 are supported;
-  - Support the following features:
-    - Song title, author, tempo and time signature (with some limits);
-    - Most of GM instruments to Minecraft instruments;
-    - Percussion instruments (drum set);
-    - Dotted, tied and normal notes and rests;
-    - Notes' tuning and velocity;
-    - Tuplets and notes whose duration less than 16th (by expanding the spaces between notes);
-    - Voices.
 - Import from MIDI files:
-   -   Only type 1MIDI files are tested;
+   -   Only type 1 MIDI files are tested;
    -   Support importing note velocity, note panning and note fine-pitch;
    -   Allow importing MIDI notes as multiple successive fading-out NBS notes;
    -   Can automatically expand distance between notes to fit as many note as possible.
 - Import from JSON files;
-- Export to JSON, MIDI or audio files:
+- Export to other formats:
   - MIDI conversion does not support custom instruments;
   - JSON export files are useful to understand how .nbs files are stored internally;
   - Export to audio:
     - Supported formats: MP3, WAV, OGG and FLAC.
+  - Export to Impulse Tracker files (.it) with custom instruments;
-    - Require [ffmpeg](https://ffmpeg.org/ "ffmpeg") to render audio.
+  - Exporting to audo and .it files requires [ffmpeg](https://ffmpeg.org/ "ffmpeg") to render audio.
 On Windows, ffmpeg have already been shipped with the program.
 On Linux, you need to install `ffmpeg` to use this feature;
   - Datapack export (this is for my personal use, currently not documented).

 ## Download
 Go to the [Releases](https://github.com/IoeCmcomc/NBSTool/releases/latest "Releases") page to download the latest version.

-After extracting the downloaded ZIP file to a folder, run the executable (NBSTool.exe on Windows, nbstool on Linux) to use the program.
+After extracting the downloaded ZIP file to a folder, run the executable (nbstool.exe on Windows, nbstool on Linux) to use the program.

 ## Issues
 To report issues, please go to [Issues](https://github.com/IoeCmcomc/NBSTool/issues "Issues") page.
 For questions and suggestions, the [Discussion](https://github.com/IoeCmcomc/NBSTool/discussions "Discussion") page is the right place.